 Depending on the domain, the containerDefinition attribute of specializations for sub-devices shall have the values that comply with the following rule.

-- Rule: “org.onem2m.[domain].subdevice.[subDevice name]”, where [domain] is one of the following names: “agriculture”, “city”, “common”, “health”, “home”, “industry”, “railway”, “vehicular” and “management”.
+- Rule: “org.onem2m.[domain].subdevice.[subDevice name]”, where [domain] is one of the domain names defined in 6.4.1.
 The name is chosen according to the domain in which the sub-device is defined.

 For example, the containerDefinition attribute of specialization for “subDevicePowerOutlet” of the “common” domain shall be “org.onem2m.common.subdevice.subDevicePowerOutlet”,the containerDefinition attribute of the specialization forthe “dmAreaNwkInfo” of the “management” domain shall be “org.onem2m. management.subdevice.dmAreaNwkInfo”.